casutton/homepage.csutton/software.md

 For more "fun" projects (not that fun, sorry), see [my Github page](https://github.com/casutton/).

-Maybe you're particularly interested in (the source for this site)[].
+Maybe you're particularly interested in [the source for this site](https://github.com/casutton/homepage.csutton).

 ## Software I Use